NickCrawford/powertothepost/content/home.md

 ---
 title: "Our Postal Service is in danger."
-subtitle: Save the USPS and keep our elections fair.
-Proceeds from our store support a voting rights organization of your choice.
+subtitle: Save the USPS and keep our elections fair!
+We're raising awareness around voter suppresion as it relates to the U.S. Postal Service.
 ---